 As he was removing his filthy boots on the front porch, the telegram boy arrived with the message he’d sent the day before.

-Pup-Pup spent the next few days at work tossing flood-damaged merchandise and squirting the marble floors of the office on Wood Street off with fire hoses.
+Pup-Pup spent the next few days at work tossing flood-damaged merchandise and blasting the marble floors of the office on Wood Street with fire hoses.

 by Janice Lane Palko